sophiahiss2000-jpg/data-bit-1-SophiaHiss/README.md

 ## 📊 Data & Methods

+- Sources:
-- Source: Algerian Ministry of Defence operational reports + external news reporting
+  - Algerian Ministry of Defence operational reports (primary)
+  - External news reporting (secondary dataset)
+- Methods:
-- Method: Web scraping in R (`rvest`, `tidyverse`)
+  - Web scraping in R (`rvest`, `tidyverse`)
+  - Manual data collection from news sources
+  - Data cleaning and aggregation
 - Sample: 100+ reports (2015–2025)
 - Processing: extraction, cleaning, aggregation

+The full code and datasets are available in this repository to ensure transparency and reproducibility.

 ## 🌐 View the project